-Definition: An "Entry" consists of one car and usually 4+ people consisting of drivers/crew members; it exists for one event.
+Definition: An "Entry" consists of one car and usually 4+ people (check individual event requirements) consisting of drivers/crew members; it exists for one event.
 A "Team" consists of one or more entries in one or more events, all sharing one Team Name.
 All Teams are to appoint a team captain who is the "responsible" one for the team at the event/s.